Oct 11, 2021

 If you’re using outdated software, you open up your server (and website) to security vulnerabilities.
 Plus, you might be missing out on new features or improved performance.
 That’s why the first thing you’ll want to do is update your server’s packages, and download any pending security patches.

 To get started, type in the apt update command and hit Enter.
 Now, your server will double-check what packages need upgrading.
-Once it’s done, enter apt dist-upgrade, which will update your server’s packages:
+Once it’s done, enter apt upgrade, which will update your server’s packages:

 This process might take a while, depending on how many updates your server needs to install.
 So sit back, grab some coffee, and wait for it to be done.